Ukraine fetes Russian pullback from strategic Snake Island outpost | Headlines

 Russia on Thursday withdrew from Snake Island, a craggy speck of land in the Black Sea, handing Ukraine a symbolically-potent political victory and depriving Moscow of a strategic outpost for its air defences and electronic warfare systems.

 The island's capture by Russian forces on the first day of their invasion entered Ukrainian folklore as a tale of bold resistance after Kyiv said that one of its border guards had told a Russian warship demanding their surrender to "fuck off".
-Lifting the spirit of Kyiv residents worn down by Russia's grinding eastern advance, Ukraine's military said on Thursday it had driven Russia from the island with artillery and missile strikes.
+Just over four months later, Kyiv's announcement that it had driven Russia from the outcrop with artillery and missile strikes lifted the spirit of Ukrainians worn down by Russia's grinding eastern advance.

-Russia cast the exit as a deliberate withdrawal that was an act of goodwill to demonstrate it was not obstructing UN efforts to unblock grain that is stranded at Ukraine's Black Sea ports, an assertion dismissed by Kyiv as untrue.
-Military analysts said Russia's presence on the island had become untenable because of Ukrainian attacks on Russian supply lines to the outcrop from Crimea, and that much of the equipment deployed there had already been destroyed.
+Russia cast the exit as a deliberate withdrawal, an act of goodwill to demonstrate it was not obstructing UN efforts to unblock grain that is stranded at Ukraine's Black Sea ports, an assertion dismissed by Kyiv as untrue.
+But military analysts in Kyiv said Russia's presence on the island had become untenable because of Ukrainian attacks on Russian supply lines to the outcrop from Crimea, and that much of the equipment deployed there had already been destroyed.

 "Ukrainian aviation and Bayraktar drones effectively cut off supplies to the Russian contingent that was deployed there," Oleksandr Musiyenko, a Kyiv-based military analyst, said.
 Ukrainian armed forces commander Valeriy Zaluzhnyi said Ukrainian-made Bohdana howitzers played an important role in driving out the Russian forces and thanked foreign partners for their support.